ajay-dhangar/algo/docs/combinatorics/combinatorics-theory.md

 ### 2. **Combinations**

 Combinations refer to the selection of items from a larger set where the order does not matter.
-The number of ways to choose \( r \) elements from \( n \) elements is given by the binomial coefficient:
+The number of ways to choose  $r$ elements from $n$ elements is given by the binomial coefficient:

 $$
 C(n, r) = \frac{n!}{r!(n-r)!}